Document Protection

 Safeguard Enterprise Rights Management

 Safeguard Enterprise is document protection for larger businesses and organizations.
-It has all the document security features of Safeguard, plus you can track document use, lock user document access and use to specific countries and IP addresses (i.e. only an office location in the US), control sub-administrator access, flexibly check and transfer licenses, and create reports.
+It has all the document access control and rights management features of Safeguard, plus some additional functionality.
+With Enterprise Rights Management, you can track document use, lock user document access and use to specific countries and IP addresses (i.e. only an office location in the US), control sub-administrator access, flexibly check and transfer licenses, and create reports.

 How to Secure Documents with Safeguard Document Security